Skip Ribbon Commands

 Call Center for Provider’s Service

-99.0 % of the surveyed providers reported satisfaction with the services received from the Provider’ Service Call Center and 98.54% of the calls were solved in the provider’s first attempt
+98.78 % of the surveyed providers reported being satisfied with the services received from the Provider’ Service Call Center and 98.38% of the calls were solved in the provider’s first attempt.

 Credentialing Process